Simon May: Post-EastEnders

 In 1994, New Vintage: The Best of Simon May, a compilation of some of May's work was released to coincide with his "A Night Away From The TV" UK tour.
 The tour was not a commercial success and some dates had to be cancelled.
 A Pebble Mill special documentary was produced by the BBC around this time discussing his career and the tour.

-He has reached number one in Belgium with "Fragile Not Broken", sung by Natalia.

-He worked with Simon Lockyer and John Brant on "Music on Screen", and worked as a music therapist at Unsted Park near Godalming, Surrey.

-May recorded his latest album The Simon May Collection with his two co-writers/co-producers Simon Lockyer and John Brant.
+May recorded his album The Simon May Collection with his two co-writers/co-producers Simon Lockyer and John Brant.
 The album was released on 13 September 2010.
 "Peggy's Theme" was the lead track on the album.

-In August 2015 Simon May released his autobiography 'Doof Doof: My Life in Music' through Austin Macauley Publishers.
+In August 2015, May released his autobiography Doof Doof: My Life in Music through Austin Macauley Publishers.
 Two versions were released; one, a book-only version and also a CD-set, with a shorter printed autobiography.

-May is visiting Professor at the Faculty of Media, Arts and Society, Southampton Solent University who in 2015 conferred on him the degree of Honorary Doctor of Music.
+May is visiting professor at the Faculty of Media, Arts and Society, Southampton Solent University who in 2015 conferred on him the degree of Honorary Doctor of Music.
 He is also Patron of the Devizes Junior Eisteddfod, Vice President of the British Federation of Festivals and Patron of the Swindon 105.5 Community Radio Station.